Felix3322/PotPlayer_ChatGPT_Translate/README.md

 Code LLaMA: code-llama-34b|https://api.llama.ai/v1/code/completions
 Local Deployment (no API key): model-name|127.0.0.1:PORT|nullkey
 ```
+Model names in the installer are shown in your chosen language whenever possible.

 You can expand or replace these with any OpenAI-compatible model that supports the chat/completions endpoint.